Ebberston: History

+The name Ebberston derives from the Old English Eadbrihtstūn meaning 'Eadbriht's settlement'.

-Ebberston used to be in the Wapentake of Pickering Lythe.
+Ebberston used to be in the wapentake of Pickering Lythe.
 A cairn north-east from the village is dedicated to Alfrid, King of Northumberland, who supposedly sought sanctuary in a cave here before being removed to Little Driffield where he died.

 Between 1882 and 1950 the village was served by Ebberston railway station at Allerston, and on the Forge Valley Line between Scarborough and Pickering.

 On 1 April 1986 the parish was abolished and merged with Yedingham to form "Ebberston and Yedingham".

+Between 1974 and 2023 the village was part of the Ryedale district.
+It is now administered by North Yorkshire Council.

 On 18 August 2009 a 500 lb unexploded bomb was destroyed in a controlled explosion next to the village which necessitated the evacuation of hundreds of local residents from Ebberston and Allerston.
 The bomb hailed from a 'Whitley Mark V Bomber', of the No. 102 Squadron RAF, based at RAF Linton-on-Ouse which crash landed on 27 October 1940, with all personnel having bailed out and survived.